frankbardon/becoming/Age-of-Rage.md

 New skin made of my design
 Living a new way, I redefine
 New skin made of my design
-It's my dream, and so I will fight
+It's my dream, and I will fight

 Verse 2 (to be written)